She’s 70 years old and had never voted. But this election was too important to sit out.

 “This year, I have all the reasons in the world to vote,” she says.
 “I want Biden because he cares about the people.
 Trump doesn’t care about us.
 He thinks this virus is just going to go away.
 This world is chaos.
 This world is nuts.”

-Kosik is one of 92 million eligible voting-age Americans — 40 percent of the population — who didn’t participate in the 2016 election.
+Kosik is one of 92 million eligible voting-age Americans — 40 percent of that population — who didn’t participate in the 2016 election.

 “And I like Hillary, too,” she says.
 “I had no interest.
 I’m telling you, I didn’t care.
 I could care less about voting.”